 Girls' tennis: Yarmouth, Waynflete, Falmouth advance to state finals

 Jun.
-10—LEWISTON — Yarmouth High sophomore Sabina Petrucci was afraid the Class B South girls' tennis championship would come down to her No. 3 singles match.
+6—LEWISTON — Yarmouth High sophomore Sabina Petrucci was afraid the Class B South girls' tennis championship would come down to her No. 3 singles match.

 Sometimes, fears come true.